Traditions and Global Girl Scouting

 Visit our Travel page for more information on how to travel with Girl Scouts.

-The Global Action award is an official national award, so Girl Scouts can wear it on their vest or sash.
+The Global Action Award is an official national award that Girl Scouts can wear on their uniform, and the pin can be earned multiple times.

 Have you ever thought about changing the world?
 That is what Girl Scouts (and their sister Girl Guides all over the world) do on a day-to-day basis.
 Global Girl Scouts is one way to interact with girls and communities around the world through participation in cross-cultural learning opportunities.
 Whether traveling internationally or working on project in their local community with a worldwide impact, Girl Scouts are learning leadership skills while making the world a better place.